confluentinc/ksql/docs/reference/migrations-tool-configuration.md

 containing migrations files to be applied.
 This config is not needed if you set up your migrations project using the `ksql-migrations new-project` command.

-If no override is provided, the migrations directory will be inferred relative to the migrations configuration file passed when using the `ksql-migrations` tool.
+If no override is provided, the migrations directory is inferred relative to the migrations configuration file passed when using the `ksql-migrations` tool.
-Specifically, the migrations directory will be inferred as a directory with name `migrations` contained in the same directory as the migrations configuration file.
+Specifically, the migrations directory is inferred as a directory with name `migrations` contained in the same directory as the migrations configuration file.
 This is the default file structure created by the `ksql-migrations new-project` command.

+This configuration is available starting with ksqlDB 0.26.0.